crazyhottommy/DNA-seq-analysis/merge_sv_vcf_files.md

 [mergeVcf](https://github.com/ljdursi/mergevcf).
 [A post on it](http://simpsonlab.github.io/2015/06/15/merging-sv-calls/)
 [lumpy-merge](https://github.com/hall-lab/lumpy-merge)
 [svtools](https://github.com/hall-lab/svtools). migrating the `lumpy-merge` to `svtools`, still under active development.
-[mergeSVcallers](https://github.com/zeeev/mergeSVcallers) from Zev who also developed [Wham](https://github.com/zeeev/wham), a new SV caller.
+[mergeSVcallers](https://github.com/zeeev/mergeSVcallers) from Zev who also developed [Wham](https://github.com/zeeev/wham), a new SV caller. merging for translocations are not implemented yet, but in the plan of Zev.